TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

 For the best speed it's recommended to choose the one nearest to your location.

-!!! tip "Sometimes you get better speeds if you use one of your neighboring countries."
+!!! tip "Sometimes you will have better speeds if you choose a neighboring country."

 !!! warning "If the US server doesn't work for you use another country"

-Let's use for this example: `Netherlands Amsterdam` and copy/paste the Hostname `nl.torguard.org`.
+For this example, let's use: `Netherlands Amsterdam` and copy/paste the hostname `nl.torguard.org`.

 ![!Torguard Global VPN Network](images/torguard/globalvpnnetwork-list.png)

-!!! tip "Also check if your chosen server supports Wireguard"
+!!! tip "Also check if your selected server supports Wireguard"

 ### Get your VPN IP